mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 2nd Listen: Pretty good
 * 3rd Listen: Pretty/ very good
 * 4th Listen: Very good
-* 5th Listen: Pretty/ very good
+* 5th Listen: Very good

 This album is quantity and quality.
 When I thought I had rediscovered all of those songs I had once heard in passing as a child, I came upon this album (Motor Away).
 The flawless first half makes up for the more challenging second.
 Very good.